knative/docs/README.md

 [Bug reports](https://github.com/knative/serving/issues/new) and
 friction logs from new developers are especially welcome.

-### Users and Systems (IoT)

-End users will use applications that have been developed and deployed by developers and hosted by operators.

 ## Knative documentation

 Follow the links in this section to learn more about Knative.